lambda-orm/lambdaorm/README.md

 For this use:

 - Queries written in lambda expressions
-- Definition of the schema through configuration.
+- Definition of schemas by decoupling the model from the database.

 ## Features